Residential and Commercial Real Estate Investing 101

 You are probably familiar with Mark Twain’s iconic quote concerning real estate:

 “Buy land, they’re not making it anymore.”

-, though chances are that you never gave it much thought.
-But consider that Mr. Twain lived during the second half of the nineteenth century, when the world population was approximately 1.6 billion.
+Chances are that you never gave it much thought, but consider that Mr. Twain lived during the second half of the nineteenth century, when the world population was approximately 1.6 billion.
 To put that in perspective, in 2014 the world’s total human population is more than 7 billion.
 So, it took more than two hundred thousand years for the population to reach one billion, and in a little over a century we have surpassed that number six times over!

 Land is just one thing that people are always going to need, and barring the colonization of Mars or the Moon, we’re pretty much stuck with the amount that we’ve always had.
 Couple that fixed supply with a rapidly increasing demand, and it’s not hard to see real estate as an attractive investment.
 Furthermore, people tend to settle relatively close to each other, and in direct proximity to a robust transportation infrastructure including roads, railways, and airports.

 Property located within thriving metropolitan areas—and the surrounding suburbs— that has a small supply of developable land tends to command the highest premiums (and usually appreciates the most).
 As mentioned at the beginning of this tutorial, real estate prices in places like New York City and San Francisco are sky high for these reasons.
 This also holds true for islands and island chains like Hawaii, Japan, and Taiwan.

 1. Enormous Time Commitment